Imaad-Mukadam/Configure-DHCP-service/README.md

 ![image alt](10.PNG)

-iv.
-Give start IP range and End Ip range
+iv. **Specify the Start and End IP range for the scope and click "Next."**

 ![image alt](11.PNG)

-v.
-In Add Exclusion and Delay in DHCP I'm not going to assign IP
+v. **In "Add Exclusion and Delay," skip assigning any excluded IPs and proceed by clicking "Next."**

 WHat is Add Exclusion and Delay in DHCP??